Goshen-Savvy/CMSC6950-Project/ReadMe.md

 ### Do the following to reproduce my work:
 ```
-* To download datasets from kaggle using wget or curl:
+* To download datasets from kaggle using kaggle:
     * Create an account on kaggle
     * Find my account and download the kaggle's API
         * Kaggle -> My account -> API -> kaggle.json